Starting School with Special Needs

 Remember that you are a professional.
 As a parent, you know more about your child than anyone else.
 While meetings at school can be an intimidating experience, remember that you have earned your place at the table.
 In fact, you belong at the head of the table.
 Parents have a critically important role to play in making all decisions that affect your child in school, including setting realistic, measurable, achievable goals you would like your child to accomplish this year.

 Parents are Partners

-In order for your child to receive the free and appropriate public education he is entitled under federal law, you should try to approach the teachers and administrators as partners.
+In order for your child to receive the appropriate education he is entitled, you should try to approach the teachers and administrators as partners.
 Partnership requires collaboration, honesty, open communication, and mutual respect.
 You are an equal partner, with rights and responsibilities designed to make sure that your child has all of his identified special needs met during this new school year.
-Students receiving special education at a public school will have an Individualized Education Program (IEP).
-Working with teachers and administrators, you have an opportunity to craft a more useful IEP for your child.

 Parents are Case Managers